aleju/papers/neural-nets/Synthesizing_the_preferred_inputs_for_neurons_in_neural_networks_via_deep_generator_networks.md

 # Summary

 * What
-  * They suggest a new method to generate images that maximizes the activations of specific neurons in a trained network (that network is henceforth called "**DNN**").
+  * They suggest a new method to generate images which maximize the activation of a specific neuron in a (trained) target network (abbreviated with "**DNN**").
     * E.g. if your DNN contains a neuron that is active whenever there is a car in an image, the method should generate images containing cars.
     * Such methods can be used to investigate what exactly a network has learned.
   * There are plenty of methods like this one.
 They usually differ from each other by using different *natural image priors*.